MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/son.png">
 </kbd>

-The system order number (SON) is displayed in this section, retrieved from the Fsys Store within the NVRAM.
-The order number can be a standard order number such as MNE92LL/A or a custom Built to Order (BTO) / Configure to Order (CTO) number.
+The System Order Number (SON) is displayed in this section, retrieved from the Fsys store.
+The order number can be a standard order number such as `MNE92LL/A` or a custom Built to Order (BTO) / Configure to Order (CTO) number.

 ---